hpssjellis/navigating-covid-tweet-unroll/README.md

 1. Wash you hands before eating or touching your eyes, nose or mouth.

-1. Always Social Distance (2 m or 6 feet) with non-family members
+1. Always social distance (2 m or 6 feet) with anyone that does not live with you.

 1. Before leaving your house check that your homemade mask is adjusted well, fits comfortably and has no leaks.